11 Road Trips That Showcase Stunning Fall Foliage You Need to Take This Autumn

 Length: About 350 miles, plus side trips.

 When to go: Thrillist.com jokes that Seattle has only two seasons—winter and August—and that the latter is the best time to visit Washington by far.
 However, you'll need to stick around a little later than that to see the best of the foliage.
+Check out these fun ideas for a fall family weekend getaway.

 Route 1 and the Coast of Maine

 With this route, you get the beauty of the autumn trees and of the Maine seashore.
 This journey through the northernmost parts of Route 1 starts in Portland and passes stunning mansions and lighthouses.
 Make sure to stop in Acadia National Park for the gorgeous scenery and, if you're up for it, the five-and-a-half-mile Sargent Mountain Loop hike.
 Plus, it's got some amazing food, too: Travel & Leisure recommends stopping in Cape Elizabeth for delicious lobster rolls.
-Here are America's best hikes, and the time of year you should take them.

 Length: About 450 miles, plus side trips.